tvanreenen/github-pages-11ty-minimal/README.md

 ## Customization

-- Edit `_includes/layout.html` to modify the site structure
+- Customerize the site structure by modifying `_includes/layout.html`.
-- Posts are organized by article paths/titles in the `posts` directory
+- Customize Simple.css by adding your own CSS rules in the separate stylesheet.
+See the [Simple.css customization guide](https://github.com/kevquirk/simple.css/wiki/Getting-Started-With-Simple.css#customise-simplecss) for more details.
-- The homepage automatically lists all posts in reverse chronological order
+- Explore Eleventy's many other customization options in their [official documentation](https://www.11ty.dev/docs/)

 ## Deployment